olivermralph/ml-challenge/README.md

 # ml-challenge
-Train a deep learning model on the fashion-MNIST dataset
+Train a deep learning model on the fashion-MNIST dataset.
+The repository that contains the fashion-mnist dataset required to run this code is subject to the following coptyright licence:
+The MIT License (MIT) Copyright © 2017 Zalando SE, https://tech.zalando.com

 ## About
 This code is used to train a model to classify grayscale images from the Fashion-MNIST dataset with an accuracy of 86% on the 10000 test images.